 5. After you have the pages set that you want students to use in a week or unit, send it to your students on Google Classroom (or download as a powerpoint and send to your students in a different Learning Management System).

-Now you have a notebook set up for your students!
+Now you have a digital notebook set up for your students!
 You can send students their own copy of the Google Slides using Google Classroom (or their own powerpoint in Schoology/Microsoft/Canvas.)

-Once students have their notebook, they can create textboxes wherever they would like to type, they can create shapes to circle things in the diagrams, create arrows to point to important details, OR they can write directly on these pages using Kami and a stylus (if your students have tablet devices like iPads).
+Once students have their digital notebook, they can create textboxes wherever they would like to type, they can create shapes to circle things in the diagrams, create arrows to point to important details, OR they can write directly on these pages using Kami and a stylus (if your students have tablet devices like iPads).

 If you are interested in my Doodle Diagram Notes Pages, you can find my Biology year long set of notes here: